isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

  - Data Type
  - Num Rows
  - Created Date
-- Search results provide a detailed table description, including full table ID, table description, and field descriptions.
+- Detailed schema information for each table, including full table ID, table description, and field descriptions.
-- Search results also provide the ability to preview the first eight rows in the BigQuery table of choice.
+- The ability to preview the first eight rows in the BigQuery table of choice.
 - The ability to download a CSV format file of search results.
-- The ability to show 10, 25, 50, or 100 entries at a time.